puravparab/Highlight-Search/README.md

 Highlight Search is a chrome extension that leverages AI-powered chat to prompt/search text highlighted on a website.

 ## Usage
-Clone the repository
+1. Clone the repository
 ```
 git clone https://github.com/puravparab/Highlight-Search.git
 ```

-Open "chrome://extensions/" and upload the Highlight-Search directory
+2. Open `chrome://extensions/` and enable developer mode

+3. Click "Load unpacked" and select the cloned repository

-Pin the Highlight Search icon to the menu
+4. Pin the Highlight Search icon to the menu